Our school dog

 Why have a school dog?

-Having discussed and researched this at length I’m pleased to tell you that, with full support from ambassadors, staff and Governors, Bramble joined our school in September 2015.
+Having discussed and researched this at length I’m pleased to tell you that, with full support from children, ambassadors, staff and Governors, Bramble joined our school in September 2015.

 - having a calming effect on pupils, particularly those with behavioural or learning difficulties;

 - improved behaviour and concentration, reduced stress and improved self-esteem;

 - encouraging expression and participation in more withdrawn children

 - fostering a sense of responsibility

 - motivating pupils to think and to learn, as children have a high level of natural interest in, enthusiasm for and enjoyment of animals;

 - encouraging respect and thereby improving pupils’ relationships with each other, parents and teachers;